mknx/smarthome/plugins/asterisk/index.md

 ### ast_dev

-You could specify the `ast_dev` attribute to an bool item in your items.conf.
-The argument could be a number or string and corrospond to your asterisk device configuration.
+Its possible to specify the `ast_dev` attribute to an bool item in items.conf.
+The argument could be a number or string and corrospond to thhe asterisk device configuration.
-E.g. <code>2222</code> for the following device in your asterisk sip.conf:
+E.g. <code>2222</code> for the following device in asterisk sip.conf:
 <pre>[2222]
 secret=very
 context=internal